HOW DOES MY ACTIVITY

 The Virtual Reef Diver project represents a new approach to monitoring and managing the Great Barrier Reef.

-In Phase 1 of the project, you can view contributed images taken on the Reef, and help with data collection through your observations as you classify images.
+You can view contributed images taken on the Reef and help with data collection through your observations as you classify images.

-In Phase 1 of the project, you can view contributed images taken on the Reef, and help with data collection through your observations as you classify images.
+You can view contributed images taken on the Reef and help with data collection through your observations as you classify images.

-In Phase 2 of the project, divers and snorkelers will be able to submit underwater images taken on trips to the Great Barrier Reef, which will be made available for everyone to classify online.
+Divers and snorkelers can also submit underwater images taken on trips to the Great Barrier Reef, which will be made available for everyone to classify online.

 VIEW PROGRESS